S. K. Thoth

-S. K. Thoth (or often just Thoth) is a New York-based "prayformance" artist known for his eclectic mix of violin, voice, and dance performance who was the subject of the Academy Award winning documentary Thoth.
+S. K. Thoth (or often just Thoth) is a New York-based performance artist known for his eclectic mix of violin, voice, and dance performance who was the subject of the Academy Award winning documentary Thoth.
 Thoth calls his work "prayformance", emphasizing a spiritual dimension.
 His motto from his website is "I heal through divine prayformance".
 He sings in a language he himself created, the language of the Festad, a mythical people and land in his "Solopera", his one-man opera.

 Early life

 Thoth was born Stephen Kaufman in New York City around 1956.
 His father, Dr. George Kaufman, was a Russian Jew and chairman of the Queens branch of the Congress of Racial Equality, and his mother, the pioneering percussionist Elayne Jones, was born in Harlem.
 Stephen Kaufman attended LaGuardia High School of the Arts in Manhattan and holds a degree in comparative literature from San Francisco State University.

 His mother was the first African-American timpani player for the New York Philharmonic, and Thoth was exposed to classical music at a young age.
 His mother's connections allowed him access to education from professional musicians.

 In the early 1990s Thoth worked occasionally as a model in life drawing classes at the Sharon Art Studio in San Francisco's Golden Gate Park.
 He also performed in the park and in BART and MUNI stations.